New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Learn more about life insurance

-Surrendering your life insurance policy lets you receive a significant payout, but you must give up your coverage and potentially owe taxes.
+Surrendering your life insurance policy can let you receive a significant payout, but you may have to give up your coverage and potentially owe taxes.
 Plus, surrender charges could eat into your funds if you surrender too early.

 Instead, you might choose to borrow against or withdraw from your cash value, or even use it to pay premiums if your policy allows it.
 That way, you can keep your coverage and tap into your hard-earned cash value.
 If you’re ready to help protect your loved ones or start planning for your future, speak with an Aflac agent about your life insurance options.